-The rebuilt pier will feature public access for the community and visitors out onto the bay, views of St Kilda and the city skyline, improved protection and viewing area for the Little Penguins, a wider disability compliant walkway, new toilets, tiered seating and preservation of the precinct’s heritage features.
+Once complete, the new pier design chosen by the community, will provide improved recreational space for more people to enjoy.
+It will feature public access for the community and visitors out onto the bay, improved views of St Kilda and the city skyline, better protection and viewing area for the Little Penguins, a wider disability compliant walkway, new toilets, tiered seating and preservation of the precinct’s heritage features.
 The pier will be constructed from concrete and timber and extend about 450 metres with a 50-year design life.

 - Start 2024 - Mid 2024 - Deconstruction of the existing pier will commence following completion of the new pier

 Community/Stakeholder Reference Group

 We’ve established a stakeholder reference group (SRG) to help share information and minimise impacts during construction on stakeholders and community.
 The SRG consists of members who represent the views and interests of stakeholders and community groups.
 This group provides a forum for sharing information, gaining feedback and capturing local views.

 The group consists of the following representatives:

 • Royal Melbourne Yacht Squadron